Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Background and Related Work

-Reinforcement Learning (RL) agent behaviors can be viewed as event sequences of varying length~\cite{wu2020discovering}.
-Hierarchy-based visual representations adeptly organize and aggregate these sequences to uncover valuable insights.
-For instance, LifeFlow~\cite{wongsuphasawat2011lifeflow} uses a tree structure to visualize common patterns through icicle plots (visualizations of hierarchical data using rectangular sectors that cascade from root to leaves \cite{59067945-6bf5-3b4f-b219-127b3de0516c}).
-Similarly, CoreFlow~\cite{liu2017coreflow} illustrates branching patterns with nodes and links to highlight frequently occurring paths.
-GestureAnalyzer~\cite{jang2014gestureanalyzer} offers a hierarchical clustering of behaviors into a pose tree, visually representing motion trends.
-The subsequent work, MotionFlow~\cite{jang2015motionflow}, emphasizes visualizing transitions through flow diagrams and facilitates direct user interaction for refining pose clustering.
-ViewFusion~\cite{trumper2012viewfusion} combines hierarchical structures with time-dependent activities using treemaps, and ActiviTree~\cite{vrotsou2009activitree} offers an interactive node-link tree layout for exploring event sequences.
-Although these methods effectively capture hierarchical relationships, displaying the data linearly can limit cross-group comparisons.
-Our design aims to enhance the visualization of hierarchical relationships, facilitate clustering, and improve comparative analysis.
+One can regard behaviours of RL agents as event sequences of varying length~\cite{wu2020discovering}.
+Hierarchy-based visual representations adeptly organise and aggregate these sequences, affording the emergence of valuable insight.
+For instance, LifeFlow~\cite{wongsuphasawat2011lifeflow} exploits a tree structure to visualise common patterns through icicle plots (which depict hierarchical data by using rectangular sectors that cascade from root to leaves \cite{59067945-6bf5-3b4f-b219-127b3de0516c}).
+Similarly, CoreFlow~\cite{liu2017coreflow} illustrates branching patterns via nodes and links to highlight frequently occurring paths.
+GestureAnalyzer~\cite{jang2014gestureanalyzer}, in turn, portrays hierarchical clustering of behaviours in a pose tree, visually representing motion trends.
+The follow-on system MotionFlow~\cite{jang2015motionflow} emphasises transitions' depiction through flow diagrams and facilitates direct user interaction to refine a `pose tree'.
+Other progress has come from ViewFusion~\cite{trumper2012viewfusion} which combines hierarchical structures with time-dependent activities by using treemaps, and from ActiviTree~\cite{vrotsou2009activitree} which offers an interactive node--link tree layout for exploring event sequences.
+Although these methods capture hierarchical relationships well, displaying the data linearly can limit inter-group comparisons.
+We sought a design that enriches the hierarchical relations' graphical presentation, facilitates clustering, and improves comparative analysis.